jones58/personal-knowledge-wiki/Javascript/javascript notes.md

 in a for loop, use answer = false or answer = true and then return answer instead of just doing return false or return true, cos that will overwrite for each entry, each time the loop runs

+NB must put return ... the variable(s) you want when running a function

+``break`` to exit a for loop when answer is found - i.e. first odd number

+``%`` - remainder operator

+in javascript ``...`` is known as the spread operator - ``...myArray `` means all the values in an array are passed into function as individual elements.